EastAPOLO/Arc-Apolo/README.md

 # Arc-Apolo
 #### A simplified GTK Arc Theme

-Disclaimer: Credit for most of this goes to the original Adapta Theme.
+Disclaimer: Credit for most of this goes to the original Arc Theme.
 You can find it here: https://github.com/horst3180/arc-theme

 ### Description